How to Add Google Search Console to WordPress and Analytics

 • Find and fix common malware and spam issues

-• See which search queries (keywords) cause your site to appear in search results
+• See which search queries (keywords) caused your site to appear in search results

 • Find out which queries drive the most traffic to your site